Tanglement

 Basic two-piece disentanglements made from hard wire, especially the sturdy bent nails puzzle, are among the best introduction to puzzles.
 There are many variations, all having different solutions.

-F001 Nails
+Basic Bent Nails - F001 Nails

 U.S. Patent 969481 - Jenkins 1910

-Trumpets
+Trumpets aka S-Nails

 (Hess F114 p.46)

-• Nail Biter, which I don't have (but see Bent Again, below).
 The Nail Biter/Bent Again design improves on the basic bent nails by preventing the solution where the points exit through the loops.

-• Nail Jail (see right)
+• Nail Jail (see below)

 Nail Jail - see Hess F123